Gemstone Industry Insights

 Grandidierite

 One of the world’s rarest gemstones, gem-quality grandidierite above 2 carats is extremely rare.
 While most gem specimens are only translucent, 2016 found in Madagascar is bringing more transparent material to the market.
 This blue-green stone is resistant to scratching but may chip if knocked or accidentally dropped.
-With its extreme rarity and high prices, replacing such a stone would be no easy task.
+With its extreme rarity and high prices, replacing Grandidierite stone would be no easy task.

 Blue Akoya Pearls